-Dallas offers a list of indoor activities such as educational museums portraying the somber events of the Holocaust, or something a bit more light-hearted like the aquarium or art displays.
-The possibility of snow exists, as on average Dallas receives a mere one inch of snow, but it can be chilly regardless, although not too brutal.
+Dallas offers a list of indoor activities such as educational museums or something a bit more light-hearted like the aquarium or art displays.
+The possibility of snow exists, as on average Dallas receives a mere one inch of snow, but it can be chilly regardless although not too brutal.
 Foodies can enjoy a diverse yet distinctive scene of Texas barbecue and southwestern cuisine.

 Grand Prairie is a mere 13 miles from Dallas, so you can experience the best of both worlds when staying here.
-Aside from some solid yet typical attractions like a Ripley’s museum, guests can shop for out of the box treasures at the internationally awesome Asia Times Square, and Traders Village, aka “The Worlds Largest Flea Market” and admire brightly colored light displays at the annual Prairie Lights event.
+Aside from some solid yet typical attractions like Ripley’s, guests can shop for out-of-the-box treasures at the internationally awesome Asia Times Square and Traders Village, aka “The Worlds Largest Flea Market,” and admire brightly colored light displays at the annual Prairie Lights event.
 Lynn Creek and Alliance Skatepark are both a treat for year-round strolling and recreation like skating or biking.
-A mashup of worldwide cuisine from Hispanic, Italian, Asian to good ole American eats await as well.
+A mashup of worldwide cuisine from Hispanic, Italian, Asian to good ole American eats awaits as well.
 Grand Prairie is also a destination to escape ice and snow.

 Jefferson is tucked in the northeastern part of the massive state, and the winters are a bit colder, but still, nothing compared to the upper portions of the US.
-Folks love to dive into the historic offerings, from a Gone with the Wind Museum to one all about clocks (which is actually highly rated and interesting.)
-Ride the Historic Jefferson Railway, an old locomotive that chugs past Big Cypress Bayou while a guide delves further into the local history of the river port area.
+Folks love to dive into the historic offerings, from the Gone With the Wind Museum to one all about clocks (which is actually highly rated and interesting).
+Ride the Historic Jefferson Railway, an old locomotive that chugs past Big Cypress Bayou, while a guide delves further into the local history of the river port area.

-Marshall is in the northeastern portion of the state and reflects a similar short, cold, wet winter season of other cities in the gigantic state.
+Marshall is in the northeastern portion of the state and reflects a similar short, cold, wet winter season to other cities in the gigantic state.
 History oozes from the old buildings, many of which are adorned with a multitude of lights.
 However, winter in the cute town remains magical, even after the festive season.
-The food scene is defined by an abundant of nearly five star rated restaurants that range from Tex-Mex and barbecue to more refined eats.
-Roseville Bed and Breakfast, and Three Oaks Bed and Breakfast are just a preview of the charming places to lodge while in Marshall.
+The food scene is defined by an abundance of nearly five-star rated restaurants that range from Tex-Mex and barbecue to more refined eats.
+Roseville Bed and Breakfast and Three Oaks Bed and Breakfast are just a preview of the charming places to lodge while in Marshall.